struwec/cnit381/README.md

-# cnit381
+# CNIT 381 Final Project
-CNIT 381 Final Project
+This is Team 4's GitHub Repository for the CNIT 381 Final Project.